RyanDaDeng/elmo/readme.md

 3. The UI builder which is using JSON as strategy as its much simple for me to implement, it can be fancy UI e.g. Survey Monkey style or Google form style.
 4. If the requirement is SPA (single page application) which would increase a lot complexity.
 5. vuex state management is not used here as I think $emit is enough to handle the assessment.
+6. The front-end can have api.js component to centralise all APIs instead of using axios calling endpoint in different places.

 ## Overall
 Thanks for reading it.